CBSE Chapter 11 Thermodynamics Class 11 Notes Physics: FREE PDF Download

 Description: A thermodynamic process in which the temperature remains constant.

-Condition: The walls of the container should be perfectly conductive to allow free exchange of heat between the gas and its surroundings.
+Condition: The walls of the container should be perfectly conductive to allow the free exchange of heat between the gas and its surroundings.

-The process of compression or expansion must be slow in order to provide time for exchange of heat.
+The process of compression or expansion must be slow in order to provide time for the exchange of heat.

 Both these conditions are considered perfectly ideal.